bradleyjay/datadog_test/datadog/answers.md

 Otherwise, there are several options in the Agent config file, ```/etc/datadog-agent/datadog.yaml```.
 There are options for process-config and so on (Line 503), among others, but that's more specific than I think the question was intended to be.

 ###### Incorrect Answer (for context): The Python Script way
 The wrong way to do this, to justify my above answer, is as follows.
 The flush() method in the Gauge class does take *interval* as an argument.
-This is located in [aggregator.py](https://github.com/DataDog/dd-agent/blob/master/aggregator.py), in the dd-agent source code.
-In your Python script, you could directly set how often a given metric was flushed to Datadog:
+This is located in [aggregator.py](https://github.com/DataDog/dd-agent/blob/master/aggregator.py), in the ```dd-agent``` source code.
+In Python, you would be able to directly set how often a given metric was flushed to Datadog:

 ![Gauge](images/1_5_Gauge.png)